KAMALALSAWWA/onion-vanity-address/README.md

 ## The fastest search algorithm

 Tor Onion Service [address](https://github.com/torproject/torspec/blob/main/rend-spec-v3.txt) is derived from ed25519 public key.
-The tool generates candidate public keys until it finds one that has a specifided prefix when encoded as onion address.
+The tool generates candidate public keys until it finds one that has a specified prefix when encoded as onion address.

 ed25519 keypair consists of:
 * 32-byte secret key (scalar) - a random value that serves as the secret